 To provide our testing services, we are required to obtain customized components and services that are currently available from a limited number of sources.
 Most of these components and services are sourced externally from approximately 40 external suppliers.
 Many of the consumable supplies and reagents used as raw materials in our testing process are procured from a limited number of suppliers, some of which are single source.
 In addition, we rely on a limited number of suppliers, or in some cases a single supplier (for example, for the automation of our deparaffination steps for our Confirm mdx test), for certain services and equipment with which we provide testing services.
 If we have to switch to a replacement supplier for any of these items that are sub-components or for certain services required for the performance of our tests, or if we have to commence our own manufacturing or testing services to satisfy market demand, we may face delays.
 For example, in the past, a supplier has delivered critical non-conforming components that failed our acceptance testing, requiring us to audit the supplier and assist the supplier in improving its internal quality processes.
 In addition, third party suppliers may be subject to circumstances which impact their ability to supply, including enforcement action by regulatory authorities, natural disasters, epidemics, labor disputes, financial difficulties including insolvency, among a variety of other internal or external factors.
-Any such supply disruptions could in turn result in service disruptions for an extended period of time, which could delay completion of our clinical studies or commercialization activities and prevent us from achieving or maintaining profitability.
+Any such supply disruption activities and prevent us from achieving or maintaining profitability.
 While we were able to qualify alternative suppliers to address COVID-19 related disruptions, in the future alternative suppliers may be unavailable, may be unwilling to supply, may not have the necessary regulatory approvals, or may not have in place an adequate quality management systems.